"A leader is one who knows the way, goes the way, and shows the way."

 Declarations

-• I use force to protect the realm & its order.
+- I use force when needed to protect the realm & its order.

 Balance: Confidence & Humility

 The Chief balances Confidence and Humility.
-Confidence is his belief in his ability to lead and create change.
-Humility is his recognition that he needs others to achieve his vision.
+Confidence is his belief in his ability to lead and create meaningful change.
+Humility is his recognition that all life is connected, and he is here to serve his people and the greater vision.

 Humility without confidence becomes passivity.
 The Chump (passive shadow) defers when leadership is needed.
 He doubts his capacity and backs down when others need him to step up.
 Both extremes leave the group vulnerable and directionless.